Ferry Cross the Mersey

 "Ferry Cross the Mersey" is a song written by Gerry Marsden.
 It was first recorded by his band Gerry and the Pacemakers and released in late 1964 in the UK and in 1965 in the United States.
 It was a hit on both sides of the Atlantic, reaching number six in the United States and number eight in the UK.
 The song is from the film of the same name and was released on its soundtrack album.
 In the mid-1990s, a musical theatre production, also titled Ferry Cross the Mersey, related Gerry Marsden's Merseybeat days; it premiered in Liverpool and played in the UK, Australia, and Canada.

 Song title and lyrics

 "Mersey" refers to the River Mersey in northwest England, which flows into the Irish Sea at Liverpool.
 The Mersey Ferry runs between Liverpool and Birkenhead and Seacombe on the Wirral Peninsula.

-Cash Box described the song as "a touching, soft cha cha best sentimental opus that Gerry vocals with much sincerity."
+Cash Box described the song as "a touching, soft cha cha beat sentimental opus that Gerry vocals with much sincerity."

 Chart performance

 "Ferry Cross the Mersey" became a Top 10 hit in the UK and also in the U.S., where it was a bigger hit.
-It did best in Chicago, where it reached #1 on WLS-AM.
+It did best in Chicago, where it reached number one on WLS-AM.